joysterr/inventory-app/README.md

 > for VeganOut app

 ## ☘️ About VeganOut
-> We are a Vegan Only take-away franchise.
-Here to better the world and satisfy all your cravings at the same time.
+> We are a Vegan Only take-away franchise, here to better the world and satisfy all your cravings.
 About damn time!

 ## 🚀 Technologies used
 - Node.js, Express and MongoDB(mongoose)